yaroslav-007/packer-php-vagrant/README.md

-# Simple vagrant
+# Simple packer code that build a vagrant box
-This is project that runs simple php web page via vagrant.
+This is packer code that build a vagrant box image for running simple web php code.

 ## Pre-requirements